The Doublefold Dream of Art

 Museum of Art, Seoul National University

-After having circulated through the main museums of the Chinese Academies, the traveling exhibition “Double Dream of Art.
-2RC - between artist and maker”Inaugurates at the Museum of Art of the Seoul National University, on the occasion of the visit of President Giorgio Napolitano, with the support of the Italian Cultural Institute of Seoul and ICE (Institute for Foreign Commerce).
+After having circulated the travelling exhibition through the main museums of the Chinese Academies “Double Dream of Art.
+XNUMXRC - between artist and the Artificer”Inaugurates at the Museum of Art of the Seoul National University, on the occasion of the visit of President Giorgio Napolitano, with the support of the Italian Cultural Institute of Seoul and ICE (Institute for Foreign Commerce).

 Giorgio Napolitano and Valter Rossi